Neorickettsia risticii: Treatment and prevention

-The main clinical presentation of Neorickettsia risticii is Potomac Horse Fever (PHF).
+The main clinical presentation of Neorickettsia risticii is Potomac horse fever (PHF).
 Timely diagnosis and treatment of PHF is important for preventing the disease from progressing and causing clinical signs such as laminitis, endotoxemia and colic.
 Successfully preventing this progression can greatly increase an infected horse's chance of survival.
 Treatment of PHF utilizes a combination of antimicrobial and supportive therapy.
 Oxytetracycline has been found to be the most successful antimicrobial treatment for PHF and has been correlated to increased survival time.
 When treatment is delayed until after the onset of clinical signs, additional therapy with doxycycline, demeclocycline or rifampin has been associated with higher antibody titer levels than those of untreated animals.
 In addition to antimicrobial treatment, supportive therapy for pain management, dehydration and gastrointestinal function should also be utilized to treat laminitis, endotoxemia and colic, respectively.
 Laminitis can be treated with a combination of cryotherapy and an opioid, such as butorphanol or morphine.
 Intravenous lactated Ringer's solution can be given for fluid and electrolyte replenishment and Flunixin Meglumine can be used to treat signs of colic, both of which can help offset signs of endotoxemia and prevent endotoxic shock.

-There are currently two types of vaccines for Potomac Horse Fever available.
+There are currently two types of vaccines for Potomac horse fever available.
 One is an inactive monovalent vaccine that protects against PHF only, and the other is an inactive multivalent vaccine that is combined with a rabies vaccination.
 There is some evidence to show that the multivalent PHF/rabies vaccine provides lower immunogenicity in contrast to the monovalent PHF vaccine when it is given with a separate rabies vaccine.
 The efficacy of these vaccines has been reported to be quite poor due to the fact that they contain only one of several strains of N. risticii, but studies have also shown that vaccinated horses that do become infected tend to show less severe clinical signs when compared to unvaccinated horses.
-The vaccines are recommended to be given annually, but horses in endemic regions can be given a second dose 3–4 weeks following the initial vaccine to help increase the effectiveness.
-Pregnant mares should also be given an additional vaccine 4–6 weeks prior to foaling.
+The vaccines are recommended to be given annually, but horses in endemic regions can be given a second dose three to four weeks following the initial vaccine to help increase the effectiveness.
+Pregnant mares should also be given an additional vaccine four to six weeks prior to foaling.